 Moreover, seeking to maintain the centuries-old tradition of denominational instruction in Québec (and reflecting the context of their time), the Commissioners also recommended that a Catholic committee and a Protestant committee be established.
 These two confessional committees would be vested with the responsibility of ensuring the religious character of schools, establishing rules governing the religious and moral education of children and advising the Conseil on matters related to the development of spiritual and moral values or problems that could arise from teaching certain subjects, such as philosophy, history and literature.
 These committees already existed in similar form under the Council of Public Instruction established in 1856.
-The Conseil supérieur de l'éducation essentially replaced this Council, apart from the responsibility of coordinating the Québec education.
+The Conseil supérieur de l'éducation essentially replaced this Council, apart from the responsibility of coordinating the Québec education system, which would now fall under the jurisdiction of the Minister of Education.